5 Common Objections to Hydrogen — And Why They're No Longer Valid in 2025

 Conclusion

-Hydrogen’s challenges were real — but so were those faced by diesel, coal, and natural gas in their early days.
 The difference now is that the technology, economics, and infrastructure for hydrogen have evolved to make adoption not only feasible but advantageous.

 For companies looking to lower carbon intensity, stabilize fuel costs, and strengthen operational resilience, on-site hydrogen generation is no longer a future concept — it’s a competitive advantage today.